-Panasonic FZ330 versus Panasonic TZ100
+Panasonic FZ330 vs TZ100

-The Panasonic Lumix DMC-FZ330 (called Panasonic FZ300 in some regions) and the Panasonic Lumix DMC-TZ100 (labelled Panasonic ZS100 in some countries) are two digital cameras that were officially introduced, respectively, in July 2015 and January 2016.
+The Panasonic Lumix DMC-FZ330 (called Panasonic FZ300 in some regions) and the Panasonic Lumix DMC-TZ100 (labelled Panasonic ZS100 in some countries) are two digital cameras that were announced, respectively, in July 2015 and January 2016.
 Both the FZ330 and the TZ100 are fixed lens compact cameras that are based on a 1/2.3-inch (FZ330) and an one-inch (TZ100) sensor.
-The FZ330 has a resolution of 12 megapixel, whereas the TZ100 provides 20 MP.
+The FZ330 has a resolution of 12 megapixels, whereas the TZ100 provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic TZ100 is considerably smaller (41 percent) than the Panasonic FZ330.
 Moreover, the TZ100 is substantially lighter (55 percent) than the FZ330.
 It is worth mentioning in this context that the FZ330 is splash and dust resistant, while the TZ100 does not feature any corresponding weather-sealing.